Phytoplankton: Ecology

 Phytoplankton obtain energy through the process of photosynthesis and must therefore live in the well-lit surface layer (termed the euphotic zone) of an ocean, sea, lake, or other body of water.
-Phytoplankton account for about half of all photosynthetic activity on Earth."NASA Satellite Detects Red Glow to Map Global Ocean Plant Health" NASA, 28 May 2009.
+Phytoplankton account for about half of all photosynthetic activity on Earth.
 Their cumulative energy fixation in carbon compounds (primary production) is the basis for the vast majority of oceanic and also many freshwater food webs (chemosynthesis is a notable exception).

 While almost all phytoplankton species are obligate photoautotrophs, there are some that are mixotrophic and other, non-pigmented species that are actually heterotrophic (the latter are often viewed as zooplankton).
 Of these, the best known are dinoflagellate genera such as Noctiluca and Dinophysis, that obtain organic carbon by ingesting other organisms or detrital material.

 Phytoplankton live in the photic zone of the ocean, where photosynthesis is possible.
 During photosynthesis, they assimilate carbon dioxide and release oxygen.
 If solar radiation is too high, phytoplankton may fall victim to photodegradation.
 Phytoplankton species feature a large variety of photosynthetic pigments which species-specifically enables them to absorb different wavelengths of the variable underwater light.
 This implies different species can use the wavelength of light different efficiently and the light is not a single ecological resource but a multitude of resources depending on its spectral composition.
 By that it was found that changes in the spectrum of light alone can alter natural phytoplankton communities even if the same intensity is available.
 For growth, phytoplankton cells additionally depend on nutrients, which enter the ocean by rivers, continental weathering, and glacial ice meltwater on the poles.
 Phytoplankton release dissolved organic carbon (DOC) into the ocean.
 Since phytoplankton are the basis of marine food webs, they serve as prey for zooplankton, fish larvae and other heterotrophic organisms.
 They can also be degraded by bacteria or by viral lysis.
 Although some phytoplankton cells, such as dinoflagellates, are able to migrate vertically, they are still incapable of actively moving against currents, so they slowly sink and ultimately fertilize the seafloor with dead cells and detritus.